Week 3 · Part 1 of 4: GPG Introduction & Key Generation

 Goal Master practical GPG operations: understanding your keyring, encrypting files for yourself and others, and creating digital signatures that prove authorship and integrity.
 Prerequisites: Week 3a (GPG Introduction & Key Generation) This is Part 2 of 4 - Covers keyring management, encryption operations, and signatures.
 1. Understanding Your GPG Keyring List All Keys # List public keys gpg --list-keys # Output: pub rsa4096 2025-10-14 [SC] [expires: 2027-10-14] ABCD1234ABCD1234ABCD1234ABCD1234ABCD1234 uid [ultimate] Alice Cypherpunk <[email protected]> sub rsa4096 2025-10-14 [E] [expires: 2027-10-14] Key anatomy: ...

-Week 3c: Key Distribution & Web of Trust
+Week 3 · Part 3 of 4: Key Distribution & Web of Trust

 Goal Master public key distribution methods: exporting and importing keys, using keyservers safely, and understanding the Web of Trust model for decentralized identity verification.
 Prerequisites: Week 3b (Encryption & Signatures) This is Part 3 of 4 - Covers key distribution, keyservers, and web of trust.
 1. Public Key Distribution and Import Export Your Public Key # Export in ASCII armor (shareable format) gpg --armor --export [email protected] > alice-public-key.asc # View the exported key cat alice-public-key.asc Output: ...

 Goal Complete your GPG mastery with key lifecycle management (rotation, revocation, backup), practical email encryption, and understanding when to use modern alternatives like age for simpler use cases.
-Prerequisites: Week 3c (Key Distribution & Web of Trust) This is Part 4 of 4 - Covers key management, email encryption, and modern alternatives.
-1. Key Management: Rotation, Revocation, and Backup Extending Key Expiration Your key expires in 2 years.
-Before expiration: ...
+Prerequisites: Week 3c (Key Distribution & Web of Trust) This is Part 4 of 4 - Covers key management, email encryption, and modern alternatives. 🌱 New to this?
+If managing keys from the command line feels like a lot, Privacy 101 introduces password managers (KeePassXC, Bitwarden) with a graphical, beginner-friendly approach first: Privacy 101 Week 4: Password Managers → ...